 LCL Shipping:

-An FCL shipment is chosen when a shipper takes responsibility for the entire container’s cost and utilizes it exclusively for their shipment, irrespective of whether the container is fully loaded or not.
+An FCL shipment occurs when a shipper pays for and uses the entire container exclusively, regardless of load volume.
 Conversely, an LCL shipment entails multiple shippers sharing containers with other shipments and only paying for the space they use.

 Transit Time